 Many solutions to various problems require that you grant Steam administrator access.
 Here we will talk about how you can grant Steam.exe and the entire Steam directory administrator access.

-Steam is a platform which requires read and write permission on disks and its folders.
+Steam is a platform that requires read and writes permission on disks and its folders.
 Sometimes it also needs to change the system files so it can run in the most optimized way possible.
 If Steam doesn’t have administrator access, it can act bizarre and produce unexpected errors.
 By default, Steam doesn’t have administrative rights when it is installed.
 You can grant it the privileges by following the steps mentioned below.

 - Browse to the directory where Steam is installed.
 The default location of it is C:\Program Files (x86)\Steam.
 If you have Steam installed somewhere else, you can browse to that location and follow the steps listed below.

 - Now, we will grant full control to all of the Steam folders.
-Please note that we have granted administrator access to the two main exe files in Steam.
+Please note that we have granted administrator access to the two main “.exe” files in Steam.
 Now we will proceed with the whole folder.

 - Open your Steam directory.
 The default location for Steam is (C:\Program Files\Steam).
 If you installed Steam another directory, you can also browse to that.

-- Once you have located your Steam folder, right click it and select Properties.
+- Once you have located your Steam folder, right-click it and select Properties.
 Browse to the Security tab and click on Advanced found at the bottom of the screen.

 - Now you will be presented with a table like this.
 The first 4 rows are editable while the last two or not.
 Here you can see we have granted the folder full control.
 If your settings may differ, you can change the settings through the method listed below.